cloudify-cosmo/flask-securest/README.md

 - Implements `authenticate(self, userstore=None)`, which returns a unique user identifier (e.g. username) if authentication was successful, and raises an exception if it failed.

+>
+    Note:
     Exception messages should be informative but not expose confidential user or system details.
 For example: "Request authentication header is empty or missing" is OK, while "username jason attempted to use wrong password 123456" reveals too much information.

->
 An example authentication provider based on password authentication - [PasswordAuthenticator](https://github.com/cloudify-cosmo/flask-securest/blob/0.7/flask_securest/authentication_providers/password.py)